warmist/scripts/docs/item.rst

 -------

 ``-n, --dry-run``
-    Get an accurate count of the items that would be affected, including the implicit filters of the selected main action.
+    Get a count of the items that would be modified by an operation, which will be the number returned by the ``count`` action minus the number of items with the desired property already set.

 ``-a, --include-artifacts``
     Include artifacts in the item list.
 Regardless of this setting, artifacts